JeromeLafontaine/JeromeLafontaine.github.io/index.md

+title: Welcome !
+description: Welcome to my website, feel free to explore all my projects!

 ## Welcome to my website !

 This website has been created in May 2021 to post all my personnals projects and to learn how to create a website with Jekyll and GitHub Pages.